 Working in Massage Parlors, Strip Clubs, and Hotels

 In Costa Rica, sex workers frequently conduct their professional activities from massage parlors, strip clubs, and hotels, leveraging these establishments for protection.
-Establishments like the Hotel del Rey employ high-security measures, providing a safer working environment for sex workers.
+Establishments like the Hotel del Rey employed high-security measures, providing a safer working environment for sex workers.
 This includes the presence of many security cameras and guards, and a stringent visitor sign-in policy to manage and monitor guests.
-To further enhance security, these establishments may use cookies and data to track website visitors and ensure a secure online experience.

 Rooms and facilities in these venues, although they may be simple or dated, are maintained with thorough cleaning, highlighting an emphasis on cleanliness in environments frequented by sex workers.
 Moreover, sex workers working at authorized establishments may benefit from Costa Rica’s registration scheme for prostitutes, which includes health checks and support services.